cedagbo/portfolio/README.md

 The current project does not require any installation.

 ## Usage
-Refer to the url of the website
+Please refer to the url of the website.

 ## Contributors
 We discuss some specifics of this challenge with our team members.